Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Indianapolis has played seven games, with six wins against the spread.

-- This season, the Colts won ATS in their only game as a favorite of 1 point or more.
+- This season, the Colts won ATS in their only game as a favorite of 1.5 points or more.

-- Indianapolis' games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Indianapolis' games this year have hit the over on four of eight set point totals (50%).

-- When Indianapolis puts up more than 23.4 points, it is 6-0 against the spread and 3-2 overall.
+- When Indianapolis scores more than 23.4 points, it is 6-0 against the spread and 3-2 overall.

-- Indianapolis is 2-0 against the spread and 1-1 overall when the team amasses more than 376.9 yards.
+- When Indianapolis picks up more than 376.9 yards, the team is 2-0 against the spread and 1-1 overall.

 - This year, the Colts have seven turnovers, one fewer than the Titans have takeaways (8).